elliotenglish/knowledge_base/artificial_general_intelligence.md

 https://arxiv.org/pdf/2203.15556
 - N - model parameters across all parts of model
 - D - training tokens, equal to the average sequence length x total sequences
-  - How is this optimized for as we can take longer sequences but this will reduce the number of tokens due to the quadratic compute as a function of sequence length
+  - How is this optimized for as we can take longer sequences, but this will reduce the number of tokens due to the quadratic compute as a function of sequence length
 - C - flops total during training, equal to the number of steps taken by the FLOPs per step
 - L - final pretraining loss
 - N_opt(C),D_opt(C) = argmin(L(N,D),FLOPs(N,D)=C) - For a given count of flops, this gives the optimal model size and training tokens

 https://arxiv.org/abs/2402.14746
 - $s=w_1 w_2..w_l$ - The sequence and words of sequence
-- $S$ - set of sequences length $l$ or less as a subset of the full set $T$
+- $S$ - set of sequences length $l$ or less than a subset of the full set $T$
 - $p_s=P(w_1 w_2..w_{l-1})P(w_l|w_1 w_2..w_{l-1})$ - The probability of the sequence s in the data
 - $q_s=P(w_1 w_2..w_{l-1})Q(w_l|w_1 w_2..w_{l-1})$ - The probability of the sequence s in the model
 - $f(s)=Q(w_l|w_1 w_2..w_l-1)$